 Endocardial cushions also appear within the truncus arteriosus which grow towards each other.

 As they grow towards each other they twist around each other and form a spiral septum, dividing the outflow tract into left and right sides.

 In the fetal circulation, vascular shunts are required to bypass the liver and non-functioning lungs.

 The lungs are bypassed by two separate shunts, firstly the foramen ovale between the two atria, which is responsible for bypassing the majority of the circulation.
 Any blood that does not pass through the foramen ovale enters the pulmonary trunk, which is linked to the distal arch of aorta by the ductus arteriosus.
 These two separate shunts allow the circulation to bypass the lungs.

 The oxygenated blood entering the fetus also needs to bypass the primitive liver, this ensures that enough oxygen reaches the developing brain.
 This is achieved by passage through the ductus venosus, which is estimated to shunt around 30% of umbilical blood directly to the inferior vena cava.

 At birth, these shunts need to close to allow the normal adult circulation to be established:

-- Foramen ovale – intake of air leads causes pulmonary resistance to fall.
-The pressure within the left atrium is now higher than the right.
-As blood cannot flow through the foramen ovale left to right, this effectively closes the shunt.
+- Foramen ovale – the intake of air causes pulmonary resistance to fall.
+The pressure within the left atrium becomes higher than the right atrium.
+As blood cannot now flow through the foramen ovale (right atrium to left atrium), this effectively closes the shunt.
 It fuses shut in most individuals by the age of 1 year.